mezhevikin/converter-help/README.md

 The ability to set your own rate is available starting from version `3.0`.

 <a name="update-rates"></a>
-## How often does app update currency rates?
+## How often does app update exchange rates?

-The app updates the currency rates once per hour.
+The app updates the exchange rates once per hour.

 The application can work without internet using the latest downloaded data.